Code-Institute-Submissions/fitipedia/TESTING.md

 * As a user, I want to see some examples of words in the dictionary.
     * I scroll slightly down the home page and see the list of most popular entries, sorted by score from highest to lowest
     * If these look intriguing, I have the opportunity to view the full dictionary by clicking on the button below
-* As a user who is knowledgeable about fitness or wants to thank other users for their content, I want to register for an account
+* As a user who is knowledgeable about fitness or wants to thank other users for their content, I want to register for an account and engage with others
     * I click on the Register tab in the navbar, fill out my details and my account is created in seconds
 * As a returning user, I want to sign in and create some entries, edit one of my existing entries or upvote/downvote another user's entry
     * I click on theLogin tab in the navbar, enter my username and password and am logged in where I can now make use of the site's full